School of Psychology

 The PhD programs in Psychology with emphases in Clinical, Counseling, and School Psychology are all accredited by the American Psychological Association Commission on Accreditation.

-We also offer an experimental PhD program (Brain and Behavior).
+We also offer an experimental PhD program (Experimental Psychology).

 USM Center for Behavioral Health, Psychology Research Labs, Statistics Tutoring Center, & Undergraduate groups